grisu/gricli/src/main/resources/help/commands/run.md

 Runs a set of commands from a plain text file.

-Using a script can automate common tasks such as configuring your job environment.
+Using a script can automate common tasks such as configuring your job environment or submitting a job.

 Parameters:

     script : The plain text file containing commands.

-A specific file extension (.txt, .xyz) is not required for the filename and you may use the '#' character to ignore lines in the script.
+A specific file extension (.txt, .xyz) is not required for the filename.
+You may also use the '#' character to ignore lines in the script.

 Example script: